etamity/dashpad/README.md

 ## Cli Command

-If you wish to use `dashpad` command, run npm global install and link it inside your project root folder.
+If we wish to use `dashpad` command, run npm global install and link it inside your project root folder.

 `npm i -g & npm link`

-and then you can run `dashpad` in the terminal to open the dashpad.
+and then we can run `dashpad` in the terminal to open the dashpad.

 The default work workspace directory will be under `/Users/${username}/documents/dashpad`